gokulmInfy/m2x-particle-core/README.md

 Post stream value
 -----------------

-The following functions can be used to post value to a stream, which belongs to a feed:
+The following functions can be used to post a value to a stream, which belongs to a feed:

 ```
 template <class T>